theopmw/leftfield-clothing/TESTING.md

 - **Know that my personal information and payment details are secure**

-    - [x] As Stripe is used to handle all payments, their in-built security is applied to all payments mode through the site.
+    - [x] As Stripe is used to handle all payments, their in-built security is applied to all payments made through the site.

 - **View an order confirmation after checkout**